Cognizant-RDMAI/.github/profile/README.md

 :droplet: [**Open Orthophosphate Model:**](https://github.com/Cognizant-RDMAI/Open-Orthophosphate-Model) Using AI/ML to predict Orthophosphate concentrations in river catchments.

 :eyes: More models coming soon...
 We are working on several other models in parallel, which will be released in the coming weeks.
-This includes models capable of mapping slurry tanks and identifying poached fields.
+This includes models capable of identifying poached fields and detecting anamolies.

 All AI/ML and remote sensing models from RDMAI are still under development and the second versions will be released towards the end of the project, in November 2025.